Majid-Mollaeefar/auto-sec-gpt/README.md

 To get started, you'll need an API key from one of these providers.
 OpenAI is the most widely supported provider at the moment, with some features being exclusive to OpenAI's API.
 To request support for additional LLM providers, please submit an issue or open a pull request.

+## Local LLM Integration with LM Studio

+If you prefer using local LLMs rather than cloud-based services, LM Studio is a powerful solution that allows you to run and manage LLMs on your own hardware.
+We recommend using **qwen2.5-7b-instruct** as a reliable and efficient choice for local deployments with AutoSecGPT.

+### To Use LM Studio with AutoSecGPT:

+1. **Install LM Studio:**
+   Download and install LM Studio from the official website.

+2. **Enable Developer Mode and Load Models:**
+   Switch to Developer mode within LM Studio and load the available models.

+3. **Fetch and Select a Local Model:**
+   AutoSecGPT will connect to your LM Studio instance (using the specified port, default is **7860**) to retrieve the list of installed models.
+   - If no models are found or LM Studio is not running, an error message will be displayed.
+   - If models are available, select the model you wish to use (e.g., **qwen2.5-7b-instruct**) from the provided list.

+4. **Proceed with Your Application:**
+   Once the model is selected, continue by providing the application details and generating threat lists, attack models, and visualizing asset-based attack graphs for your application.

 ## Example Workflow